tolerl1/aws-stack/README.md

-# aws-stack
+# Apache Web stack

-CloudFormation template to automated the deployment of an Apache Web stack on AWS.
+CloudFormation template that automates the deployment of an Apache Web stack on AWS.